 - Project availability: all year round, except 2 weeks at Christmas

-- Arrival day: first Monday of the month
+- Arrival day: 1st and 3rd Mondays of the month

 What is included